 A major threat to any WordPress site is a brute force hack to the Administration page.
 Gaining access would allow someone to control your website, modify content, plant malicious code, turn it into a spambot, etc. It’s a very real and dangerous threat, but pretty simple to defend against.

-brute force attack on WordPress is a trial-and-error method used to attempt to gain access to the WordPress administration page.
+A brute force attack on WordPress is a trial-and-error method used to attempt to gain access to the WordPress administration page.
 In a brute force attack, automated software is used to continuously guess passwords using sequential patterns of characters until it eventually stumbles on the correct combination.
 Even though the attack could take millions of attempts (depending on password strength), if allowed to continue, the password will eventually be compromised.

 The most common brute force attack I see on a regular basis is against the default WordPress account name, “admin”.
 The remainder of this post focuses on this fact.
 To defend against this attack, do the following: